Last updated: May 20, 2026

 Training data: workouts, routines, exercise notes, onboarding answers and health metrics that you enter in the app.
 When you use Peak Health without signing in this data stays on your device so the product works offline.
 When you sign in we securely sync a copy to the Peak Health Supabase project so you can use the same data across devices.

-Account information: when you register with Clerk we collect the details required to create an account, such as email address or authentication identifiers.
-Clerk manages the authentication flow and stores your credentials.
+Account information: when you register we collect the details required to create an account, such as email address or authentication identifiers.
+Authentication is handled by Better Auth running within Peak Health's own infrastructure.

 Diagnostics and usage: we log event and error information through our structured logger and Sentry (for example, which onboarding step failed) and gather aggregated metrics via Vercel Analytics.
 This helps us monitor performance and troubleshoot issues.